I have been drawn to the naked body as an art subject for as long as I can remember.

 I respond deeply to the lotus' symbolism and the role it plays to a Hindu in our spiritual awakening.
 Rising from muddy waters to a thing of beauty and purity - devoid of attachment, the ultimate goal.

-By keeping colour to a minimum, all extra noise is cut off and viewing the paintings hopefully becomes an almost meditative experience.
+By keeping colour to a minimum, all extra noise is cut off and viewing the paintings becomes an almost meditative experience.

 1999 - 2001 - Textile Designing Cape Technikon, Cape Town, South Africa